 Traumatic experiences impact the way in which children develop and in fact the way their brains wire together.
 Often they have maladaptive coping strategies that include running away, becoming very angry or withdrawing completely.
 They are constantly in a state of stress and their behaviour reflects this.
 These children are not ready to come into school and learn.
 How can they be?
 In order to learn we must feel safe, we must be fed and have slept well.
 We must have calm brains that are ready to take on new information and be challenged.
 Children who come from homes where trauma and adversity have been a prominent factor, do not have calm brains, they are not ready to take on new information and be challenged.
 In fact, their whole purpose is to survive and that is all they are trying to do, to get through the day.

 As a result, in school, we are seeing an increase in behavioural problems.
 Teachers are faced with children who are unable to listen, concentrate, make positive relationships, understand their impact on others…the list goes on.
 They are faced with children who are not ready to learn.

 Today, the role of a Teacher has changed.
 The word ‘Teacher’ takes on a whole new meaning.
-Maybe teaching is now not only about academic learning, but about teaching children how to be an emotionally intelligent, self-aware, resilient young person.
+Maybe teaching is now not only about academic learning but about teaching children how to be emotionally intelligent, self-aware and resilient young people.
 There is a need for teachers to become almost like second parents, focusing on teaching children about interpersonal skills before any other learning can take place.
 Because of that, I believe we should be moving toward a new approach…a therapeutic teaching approach.

 ‘But teachers have enough to do’, you might be thinking.
 Yes, but if we give teachers the skills they need to manage the emotional wellbeing of pupils in class and also strategies to develop it, we can have a huge impact on the learning outcomes and attainment of pupils.